wailord284/Alexs-Arch-Installer/README.md

 - Automatic detection for Intel, AMD and NVidia graphics
 - Automatic detection for Intel and AMD CPUs (installs correct microcode)
 - Works with both UEFI and BIOS
+- Automatically detect if running in VirtualBox or VMware and install guest additions
 - Optionally overwrite the drive with random data (Secure erase)
 - Disk encryption for the main root partition
 - Increased password security (Increased hashing rounds, user lockout and minimum input password time)